sebastiencs/icons-in-terminal/README.md

 ### Fish integration

-To use icons with fish, you just need to copy `build/icons.fish` in your `~/.config/fish/` directory.
+To use icons with fish, you just need to copy the file `build/icons.fish` in your `~/.config/fish/` directory.
 Then add this line to `~/.config/fish/config.fish`:
 ```bash
 source ~/.config/fish/icons.fish